EdwardFerdian/4DFlowNet/README.md

 # 4DFlowNet
 Super Resolution 4D Flow MRI using Residual Neural Network

-This is an implementation of the paper [4DFlowNet: Super-Resolution 4D Flow MRI Using Deep Learning and Computational Fluid Dynamics](https://www.frontiersin.org/articles/10.3389/fphy.2020.00138/full) using Tensorflow 2.2.0 with Keras.
+This is an implementation of the paper [4DFlowNet: Super-Resolution 4D Flow MRI](https://www.frontiersin.org/articles/10.3389/fphy.2020.00138/full) using Tensorflow 2.2.0 with Keras.

 ## Updates 4DFlowNet v2.0
 - Loss function has been updated (MSE fluid + MSE non fluid)